 Use this Welsh dictionarySearch

-Your local Welsh for Adults centre is a good place to start.
-Currently, there are six regional centres that provide courses across a number of localities and you’ll always find one close to your home or place of work.
+Your local Welsh for Adults provider is a good place to start.
+There are 11 providers that offer courses across Wales - there will be one close to your home or place of work.

 Lefel Mynediad (Entry) courses are for complete beginners, where the emphasis is on conversational Welsh.
 At Lefel Sylfaen (Foundation), students are able to expand their speaking skills, while at Lefel Canolradd (Intermediate), more writing, reading and listening is introduced.

 Lefel Uwch (Advanced) helps students strengthen their written skills and Lefel Hyfedredd (Proficiency) courses are for experienced learners as well as for people who speak Welsh as a first language and want to improve their skills.